hontardmitry/bnp-kata-exercise/README.md

 # API Test Automation Framework

-This project is a basic API Test Automation Framework built with **Java**, **Rest-Assured**, and **Cucumber**.
-It targets the endpoints of a hotel booking application and demonstrates structured, maintainable, and scalable API test automation practices.
+This project is a basic API Test Automation Framework built using Java, Rest Assured, and Cucumber.
+It targets sample endpoints of a dummy API service and demonstrates key principles of structured, maintainable, and scalable API test automation.

-## 🔗 Application Under Test

-- 📘 Swagger Documentation:
+The purpose of this framework is to showcase core skills in designing and implementing automated API tests.
+It is not intended to provide full test coverage or include exhaustive validation checks.
+Instead, it focuses on demonstrating the ability to work with test automation tools and provide solutions for a specified API
     - [BookingService API](https://booking-service-api.azurewebsites.net/swagger/index.html)

 ---